On May 17th + 18th, 2009, I presented excerpts from Bride of Wildenstein – the Musical at REDCAT.

 May 18, 2009

-The performances were prat of the Spring 2009 edition of Studio, a quarterly series for interdisciplinary experimentation that featured a curated program of six new works and works-in-progress by Los Angeles dance, theater, music and multimedia artists.
-The performances were Sunday, May 17 at 8:30pm and Monday, May 18 at 8:30pm
+The performances were part of the Spring 2009 edition of Studio, a quarterly series that featured a curated program of six new interdisciplinary experimental works-in-progress by Los Angeles dance, theater, music and multimedia artists.

 Bride of Wildenstein – The Musical

 Marsian + P.J.
 McWhiskers